All Episodes

 I know it's not in Palm Beach.

-It's a where?
+It's where?

-Summit and what?
+Summit and what, though?

-I don't know where Summit Boulevard is, and just how many miles away?
+I don't know where Summit Boulevard is.

-What golf course?
+What, golf course?

 Oh, it's close to the jail then.

-Well, it's a great thing for the jail prisoners can look out the window and watch people playing golf at Trump's golf course.
+Because Trump's golf, you know, the great thing about Trump's golf, well, the great thing for the jail, prisoners can look out the window and watch people playing golf at Trump's golf course.

 Okay, so it's by the airport then.